EngineeringSoftware/gobash/doc/get-started.rst

 Test Example
 ------------

-This example illustrate a way to write tests using a testing package.
+This example illustrates a way to write tests using gobash's testing package.
 The tests can be executed with the gobash tool.

 We will extend the previous example to add tests (`point_test.sh`) for the function `point_add`.